-A large majority of households in the UK are affected by the current cost of living crisis as a result of an increase in inflation, soaring energy prices and high petrol costs.
-Rishi Sunak, who was chancellor of the exchequer at the time, announced a Cost of Living Support package in early 2022 in a bid to tackle the cost of living crisis.
-One of the schemes announced was the Energy Support scheme which included an energy bill discount and a Cost of Living payment for those on low incomes.
+Many UK households have been affected by the cost of living crisis in recent years having experienced rising interest rates, runaway inflation and soaring energy costs.
+In a bid to tackle the crisis, Rishi Sunak, who was chancellor of the exchequer at the time, announced a Cost of Living Support package which included discounts on energy bills as well as Cost of Living payments for those on low incomes.

-In this guide, we look at what you can do to help lessen the strain on your finances caused by the cost of living crisis.
-We explain what help is available within the Cost of Living support package including who is eligible and when the support is paid.
-There are also a number of additional grants and schemes that can help you to save money and we share additional money-saving tips to help your money go further.
+In this guide, we explain the help that is available for those struggling with the cost of living crisis as well as who is eligible and when the support is paid.
+There are also several additional grants and schemes that can help you to save money and we share some money-saving tips to help your money go further.
 For more tips on how to save money and cut your household bills, read our article 'How to save money on your household bills'.

 We recommend that you read this guide in full, but you can jump to specific sections of the article using the following links: